The Truth about Shrink4Men

 I have more empathy for men in these situations because of the double standards they face.
 Men who tell mental health professionals, law enforcement, court evaluators, judges, family members and friends that they’re being abused are often ignored or ridiculed.
 Sometimes they’re accused of lying.
 This is why so many abused men remain silent and don’t seek help.

-Currently, there are fewer than 10 shelters in the U.S. that take male abuse victims and their children and only one helpline to my knowledge (Domestic Abuse Helpline for Men and Women; 1-888-743-5754).
-When men call their local shelters, they’re told, “Sorry, we can’t help you.
+Currently, there are fewer than 10 shelters in the U.S. that take male abuse victims and their children and only one helpline to my knowledge (DAHMW Domestic Abuse Helpline for Men and Women; 1-888-***-****).
+When men call their local shelters, they’re told, ‘Sorry, we can’t help you.
 Women and children only.”
+[2023 update: DAHMW is no longer in service.
+I don’t know the current number of existing shelter for men.]

-Telling a man to just leave an abusive marriage opens him up to a whole new realm of emotional and financial mistreatment by law enforcement and the family court system.
-In my opinion, the family court is blind to the abuse suffered by men.
+Telling a man to simply leave an abusive marriage can open him up to next level emotional and financial abuse by law enforcement and family court.
+In my opinion, the family court is willfully blind to the abuse experienced by men.
 Officers of the court tend to see men as abusers and women as victims.
-A savvy attorney can take advantage of this.
+A savvy attorney can take advantage of this via false abuse allegations and ex parte orders.

-Some men are the victims of false allegations and baseless restraining orders wielded as legal leverage by the opposing party to gain an advantage in divorce and custody cases.
-In many ways, our divorce culture enables abusive women and compounds male victimization.
+Many of my clients are the victims of false allegations and baseless restraining orders wielded as legal leverage by the opposing party to gain an advantage in divorce and custody cases.
+In many ways, our family courts enables abusive women and compound male victimization.
 We should be supporting male and female abuse victims equally.

 Have you ever been accused of woman bashing?

-Yes and the allegation is ridiculous.
-Research shows that both men and women abuse their partners at pretty much equal rates.
+Yes and the accusation is ridiculous.
+Research shows that both men and women abuse their partners at nearly equal rates.
 Additionally, many personality disorders that are more likely to be abusive types also occur among the genders in equal rates.

-As stated earlier, I tailor my work for men because of the dearth of resources available to them on this subject matter.
-Imagine looking for help and going to abuse site after abuse site that uses masculine pronouns to describe the abuser and feminine pronouns to describe the victim.
-How would that make you feel if you were being abused and looking for help?
+I tailor my work for men because of the dearth of resources available to them on this subject matter.
+Imagine looking for help and seeing he/him to describe the abuser and she/her for the victim.
+How would that make you feel if you were a man being abused and seeking help?

 I frequent a site for second wives and stepmothers and I introduced your site there because so many of us have dealt with men who have been abused.
 There is such a need for a place for abused men to go.
 I’m so glad you started this site.
 It’s been a great resource for me and my husband, as well as people we know who are in abusive situations at the hands of a woman.